RemkoDuursma/learningguidetor/07-programming.md

 ## [1] 24 36
 ```

-This final solution can be found in many base R functions, and is a flexible interface to allow vectorized arguments.
+This final solution can be found in many base R functions, and is a flexible  - but more advanced - interface to allow vectorized arguments.